sixth-sensei/sixth-sensei.github.io/posts/articles/posts/Black Hat Bash.md

 Variables are names we assign to memory locations that hold some value, and they act like placeholders or labels.

 The following rules govern the naming of bash variables:

-•They can include alphanumeric characters.
+- They can include alphanumeric characters.
-•They cannot start with a numerical character.
+- They cannot start with a numerical character.
-•They can contain an underscore (_).
+- They can contain an underscore (_).
-•They cannot contain whitespace.
+- They cannot contain whitespace.

 ### **Assigning and Accessing Variables**